rojo-rbx/rbx-dom/docs/xml.md

 The `Rect2D` data type (also known as `Rect`) is represented as a sequence of two child elements representing the `Min` nad `Max` components of the value.
 These child elements are named `min` and `max` and are both [`Vector2`](#vector2) values.

-Despite the canonical name of the data type being `Rect`, elements of this type SHOULD be named `Rect` to maintain compatibility.
+Despite the canonical name of the data type being `Rect`, elements of this type SHOULD be named `Rect2D` to maintain compatibility.

 A `Rect2D` with the value `[<1, 2>, <3, 4>)` would appear as follows: